wp-sigmadevs/easy-demo-importer/readme.txt

 👉 [Official GitHub repository](https://github.com/wp-sigmadevs/easy-demo-importer) | [Plugin Documentation](https://docs.sigmadevs.com/easy-demo-importer). 👈

+> **Notes for users:** This plugin is not a plug-and-play solution.
+Integration of the demo import feature requires configuration by the theme developers.
+If you encounter difficulties or need assistance, kindly reach out to the theme developer for proper setup and integration.
+>
+> **Notes for theme developers:** If you encounter any issues or need assistance with integrating the demo importer into your theme, don't hesitate to reach out for support.
+You can either post your queries in the support forum or utilize the [plugin documentation contact page](https://docs.sigmadevs.com/easy-demo-importer/contact-us/).

 == Key Features ==

 * **One-Click Demo Import:** With just one click, you can import beautifully designed demo content to kickstart your website.
 * **Based on WordPress XML Importer:** Built on the reliable WordPress XML Importer, our plugin ensures a robust import process.
-* **Full Site or Single Site Import:** Demo import can be configured to import a whole demo or individual demos from a multipurpose theme.
+* **Full Site or Single Site Import:** Demo importer can be configured to import a whole demo or individual demos from a multipurpose theme.
-* **Complete Content Import:** Import Customizer settings, widgets, menus, options data, Redux Framework data, and more, ensuring your website looks and functions just like the demo.
+* **Complete Content Import:** Imports all contents and Customizer settings, including widgets, menus, options data, Redux Framework data, Slider Revolution slides, and more, ensuring your website mirrors the demo in both appearance and functionality.
 * **User-Friendly Interface:** Our intuitive interface makes it easy for users of all skill levels to import demo data.
 * **Universal Theme Compatibility:** Can be configured to work seamlessly with a wide range of WordPress themes, ensuring broad compatibility.
 * **Developer Hooks:** offers a wide range of hooks that give theme developers full control to perform advanced custom actions.
 These hooks allow for precise adjustments and customizations in the import process.